FDA 510(k)s, PMA, De Novo Submissions/Applications

 2. How many stages consist of the 510(k) application process?

-Among the first steps to marketing Class II medical devices or IVDs in the US is to file a Premarket Notification with the FDA, often called FDA 510(k).
+A Class I, II, and III device intended for human use, for which a Premarket Approval application (PMA) is not required, must submit a 510(k) to FDA unless the device is exempt from 510(k) requirements of the Federal Food, Drug, and Cosmetic Act (the FD&C Act) and does not exceed the limitations of exemptions in .9 of the device classification regulation chapters (e.g., 21 CFR 862.9, 21 CFR 864.9).
 Technically, under the 510(k) process, the FDA does not "approve" medical devices and IVDs; the FDA issues a “clearance” or “Approval” for sale in the United States.
 Normally, the FDA shall be subject to a provision of 510(k), should manufacturers intend to sell the Class II Medical Devices and some required Class I and III devices or IVDs on the US market.
-A pre-market 510(k) approval is also required for already approved medical devices, but the manufacturer (s) have modified the technology or changed the intent of device usage in a way that significantly affects patient safety or device performance
+A pre-market 510(k) approval is also required for already approved medical devices (Predicate) if the manufacturer (s) modifies the technology or changed the intent of device usage in a way that significantly affects patient safety or device performance

 Our US FDA 510(k) Submissions Strategy